adidas/htmplar/README.md

 adidas is not responsible for the usage of this software for different purposes that the ones described in the use cases.

+## Requirements and dependencies

+You need [NodeJS/NPM](https://nodejs.org/) to install and run the tool.

 ## Installation

 ```